Install

 Network problems may cause the process to fail.
 First try running the command again.
 Intermediate states are saved so not everything will be redone even when there is a failure.

-Windows users may need to turn on virtualization and other tools for Docker Desktop to work and update wsl (“wsl –update”, see https://docs.docker.com/desktop/troubleshoot/topics/#virtualization.
-Access to the BIOS may be required to enable virtualization)
+Windows users may need to turn on virtualization and other tools for Docker Desktop to work and update wsl (“wsl –update”, see https://docs.docker.com/desktop/troubleshoot/topics/#virtualization).
+Access to the BIOS may be required to enable virtualization.

-Type http://localhost/ to open BON in a Box
+In a regular browser, type http://localhost/ to open BON in a Box

 Run